chaseruskin/orbit/README.md

 ## Simple and intuitive to use

-Orbit manages your projects by turning them into packages (referred to as ips) with the addition of a single manifest file: "Orbit.toml".
+Orbit manages your project by turning it into a package (referred to as an ip) with the addition of a single file: "Orbit.toml."

 ```
 cpu/